Reston Dr. Martin Luther King Jr. Birthday Celebration (PDF)

 RCC Hunters Woods

-You may register your school age child (first to sixth grade) to participate in activities at RCC.
+You may register your school-age child (first to sixth grade) to participate in activities at RCC.
 Children should be registered in advance.
-Limited on-site registration will be available on the day of the event; however, all forms must be completed in their entirety.
+Limited onsite registration will be available on the day of the event; however, all forms must be completed in their entirety.
 Children will rotate through a series of activities including a performance, an age-appropriate video, and arts and crafts.
-All activities will be based on the history of Dr. King and the civil rights movement.
+All activities will be based on the history of Dr. King and the Civil Rights Movement.
+Lunch will be provided.